Kahak, Qom: Population

-At the time of the 2006 National Census, the city's population was 2,766 in 797 households, when it was in Qom County.
+At the time of the 2006 National Census, the city's population was 2,766 in 797 households, when it was in Kahak District (Note: Formerly Nofel Loshato District, renamed the Central District of Kahak County) of Qom County.
 The following census in 2011 counted 2,906 people in 883 households.
 The 2016 census measured the population of the city as 4,837 people in 1,480 households.

-After the census, the district was separated from the county in the establishment of Kahak County, with Kahak as the county's capital.
+In 2021, the district was separated from the county in the establishment of Kahak County and renamed the Central District.